Follow Runners Need on facebook –your chance to WIN a pair of Yurbuds earphones every week till 2014!

 The other thing that happens when people exercise is they tend to do far less during the day as they feel they have done enough by having a run etc

 Good luck and keep with the running

-Posted 10 months ago in reply to mike G
+Posted over 1 year ago in reply to mike G

 hopefully your weightloss has picked up a little? just one thought to add to mike's question about ensuring that you are counting everything carefully- are you eating extra points because you are exercising? it might be that you are overestimating your activity level and therefore your calorie deficit isn't enough to lose weight (3500 cals defecit per week required to lose 1lb)

 whilst i agree that you can't turn muscle into fat- you can build muscle and it is heavy- but unless you are pumping iron and having 57 egg whites and protein shakes a day then you realistically aren't building that much just by running! i actually don't massively go off what the scales tell me as i find it disheartening- 1lb a week weightloss is massive for me- but i do measure body fat religiously (well my personal trainer does it)- he uses a manual method but many scales now have a body fat function- there are the odd anomallies (as you would get with weight anyway- esp if you are female) but over time you can see progress. also- measure yourself- arms, hips, waist etc and sure that you will soon see results :)

 Posted 4 months ago in reply to mike G

 © Community Bug Ltd

 The Running Bug is your running mate helping you with everything from planning your running routes, training plans to finding running events.